CJunette/cjunette.github.io/README.md

     "deploy": "gh-pages -d build -r https://github.com/CJunette/cjunette.github.io.git -b gh-pages"

 ### yarn add gh-pages -D
+use this to add the dependency to the project.
 You need to update the node.js if necessary.

 ### yarn deploy
 use this to deploy the code to github.